 Win Streak May Continue For Taiwan Stock Market

-(RTTNews) - The Taiwan stock market has moved higher in consecutive trading days, gathering almost 480 points or 1.8 percent along the way.
-The Taiwan Stock Exchange now sits just above the 26,900-point plateau and it's expected to open in the green again on Wednesday.
+(RTTNews) - The Taiwan stock market has moved higher in three straight sessions, gathering almost 1,000 points or 3.7 percent along the way.
+The Taiwan Stock Exchange now sits just above the 27,400-point plateau and it's expected to open in the green again on Thursday.

-The global forecast for the Asian markets is positive on an improved outlook for interest rates.
-The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses figure to follow that lead.

-The TSE finished sharply higher on Tuesday following gains from the technology stocks.

-Among the actives, Cathay Financial dipped 0.17 percent, while Mega Financial tumbled 1.98 percent, First Financial retreated 1.57 percent, Fubon Financial collected 0.98 percent, E Sun Financial tanked 2.27 percent, Taiwan Semiconductor Manufacturing Company spiked 2.91 percent, United Microelectronics Corporation stumbled 3.11 percent, Hon Hai Precision shed 0.45 percent, Largan Precision climbed 1.17 percent, MediaTek rallied 3.04 percent, Delta Electronics jumped 1.90 percent, Novatek Microelectronics advanced 0.90 percent, Formosa Plastics plunged 3.95 percent, Nan Ya Plastics plummeted 4.38 percent, Asia Cement slumped 1.30 percent and CTBC Financial and Catcher Technology were unchanged.

-The lead from Wall Street is upbeat as the major averages opened mixed on Tuesday but then trended to the upside throughout the session, ending near daily highs.
+The lead from Wall Street is upbeat as the major averages opened in the green and stay that way all day, ending near session highs.

-The Commerce Department said retail sales in the U.S. increased less than expected in September, while the Conference Board also released a report showing a substantial deterioration by U.S. consumer confidence in November.

-Payroll processor ADP released a report showing U.S. private sector employers shed an average of 13,500 jobs per week in the four weeks ending November 8th compared to an average loss of 2,500 jobs in the previous four-week period.
+The strength on Wall Street came as traders seem to have shrugged off the valuation concerns that recently weighed on the markets and dragged the NASDAQ and the S&P 500 down to their lowest levels in over two months.

-CME Group's FedWatch Tool indicates the chances the Fed will cut interest rates by another quarter point next month have surged to 82.7 percent from 50.1 percent a week ago.
+The markets have recently benefited from renewed optimism about the outlook for interest rates; CME Group's FedWatch Tool indicates the chances the Fed will lower rates by another quarter point next month have soared to 82.9 percent from just 30.1 percent a week ago.

+In economic news, the Commerce Department released a long-delayed report showing new orders for U.S. manufactured durable goods increased more than expected in September.
+Also, the Labor Department saw an unexpected dip by first-time claims for U.S. unemployment benefits last week.

 Inside Trading & Investment